-The budgets of many of our state and local government clients are also subject to similar divisions and similar risks and uncertainties as are inherent in the federal budget process.
+The budgets of many of our state and local government clients are also subject to similar processes, and, as a result, subject us to similar risks and uncertainties as are inherent in the federal budget process.

 Government spending priorities may change in a manner adverse to our business.